| The one

 guitar-like top end, the Clavinet has carved itself a unique position

+in music history.
 The brainchild of inventor and musician

 Ernst Zacharias, the intention was to create a portable, electric